 Atlanta, GA | Digital Illustrator

-Greg Noblin is a gallery represented photography based digital illustrator living and working in Atlanta, Georgia.
-His work revolves around telling slightly vague vignettes where the viewer has as much to say about the meaning as the he does.
+Greg Noblin is a gallery represented photography-based digital illustrator living and working in Atlanta, Georgia.
+His work revolves around telling slightly vague vignettes where the viewer has as much to say about the meaning as he does.
 With a sense of vintaged nostalgia, Greg photographs each element needed to build the narrative in each image.
-These digital images are then printed over multiple sheets of photo paper and stitched together and then mounted onto large wooden panel where paints and gel mediums are applied.
+These digital images are then printed over multiple sheets of photo paper and stitched together, then mounted onto large wooden panel where paints and gel mediums are applied.

 View Artist Statement

 Daydreams and impossibilities are commonplace in my mind.
 When a scene or story jumps into my consciousness I feel compelled to act and collect source material.
 Once all the images are photographed and digitally cut up and the vision I had in my head begins to emerge on the screen I become elated.
 When I see with my eyes what I saw in my mind there is a connection I make to my childhood memories of imagination.
 Even then the image needs a soul.

 Using textures in my images helps me connect with past imaginations.
 The use of texture gives me a sense of nostalgia, inviting warmth, intrigue, and breathes life into the pictures.
 With this in mind I wanted to add more texture to a finished print.
 The application of gel medium to a flat print further developed a connection between the image and myself by making the textures more alive and the story more real.
 These textures also create a sense of longevity through a nostalgia or vintage sensibility.